StarRocks/starrocks/docs/table_design/Data_distribution.md

 > NOTICE
 >
-> Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created and a partition is added.
+> Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
 You no longer need to manually set the number of buckets.
 However, if the performance does not meet your expectations after StarRocks sets the number of buckets automatically and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#determine-the-number-of-buckets).

 ## Basic concepts